redfern08/redfern08/README.md

 ## Projects

-* TactAcademy - A social media app specifically built for firearm owners and firearm instructors
+* RangeDay - A blog for firearm owners
 * CuriosityPhotos - An app for Mars mission enthusiasts to view photos from the Curiosity rover on Mars.
 * More projects soon....